Nicholas Lemann: Life and career

-Lemann serves on the boards of directors of the Authors Guild, the National Academy of Sciences’ Division of Behavioral and Social Sciences and Education, and the Academy of Political Science, and is a member of the New York Institute for the Humanities.
+Lemann serves on the boards of directors of the Authors Guild, the National Academy of Sciences' Division of Behavioral and Social Sciences and Education, and the Academy of Political Science, and is a member of the New York Institute for the Humanities.
 He was named a fellow of the American Academy of Arts and Sciences in April 2010.

 Personal

 Lemann has been married twice.
-His first wife was Dominique Alice Browning, who later became an editor in chief of House & Garden until 2007; they married on May 20, 1983, have two sons, Alexander and Theodore, and later divorced.
+His first wife was Dominique Alice Browning, who later became an editor in chief of House & Garden.
+They married on May 20, 1983, have two sons, Alexander and Theodore, and later divorced.
 His second wife is Judith Anne Shulevitz, a columnist for Slate, The New York Times Book Review, and The New Republic.
 Married on November 7, 1999, they have a son and a daughter.